• Skip to primary navigation

 1. Heat over to 450 degrees F.

-2. Spray large cookie sheet with cooking spray.
+2. Spray a large cookie sheet with cooking spray.

 3. Create a dredge station.
 Beat egg and egg white in a bowl.
 Into another shallow dish, place the panko.
 In a third bowl mix the herbs and spices.

-4. Sprinkle all sides of the fish with he herb and spice mixture.
+4. Sprinkle all sides of the fish with the herb and spice mixture.

-6. Place fish on cookie sheet, after all fish is coated, spray fish lightly with non-fat cooking spray.
+6. Place fish on a cookie sheet, after all the fish filets are coated, spray fish lightly with non-fat cooking spray.

-7. Bake for approximately 15 minutes until coating is nicely browned and fish flakes easily.
+7. Bake for approximately 15 minutes until the coating is nicely browned and fish flakes easily.

-1. NOTE: If cooking from frozen allow yourself about 20-30 minutes baking time depending on the thickness of your fillets.
+1. NOTE: If cooking from frozen allow yourself about 20-30 minutes of baking time depending on the thickness of your fillets.
+Baking from frozen will sometimes also result in a soggy crumb coating.

 Can I start with frozen fish?